 - Brake dust burns

 - Seasonal street chemicals and salt

-With regard to color, not only is ICE the most vibrant COLOR in the market, we scientifically match our color to guarantee consistency with every wheel we finish, delivering quality and perfection to our customers.
+With regard to color, not only is PVD Chrome the most vibrant COLOR in the market, we scientifically match our color to guarantee consistency with every wheel we finish, delivering quality and perfection to our customers.
 You’ll experience wheels that look new, fresh, beautiful, sharp—and distinguish you wherever your journey leads.

 Then there’s gloss.
-The gloss of ICE is the result of deep craftsmanship and extensive labor perfecting the wheel surface prior to applying our finish.
+The gloss of PVD Chrome is the result of deep craftsmanship and extensive labor perfecting the wheel surface prior to applying our finish.
 Wheel Craft sets the standard for reflectivity in the automotive market— the geometry of your wheels will be more vibrant and accentuated by a finish that is scientifically measured to be 80 percent as reflective as a mirror.
 The reflective illumination we achieve for you is simply unmatched.